deltaquebec/dquigley.dev/about.md

 ### Educational Background

 - **PhD in Linguistics**: University of Wisconsin - Milwaukee (Ongoing)
+- **MA in Linguistics**: University of Wisconsin - Milwaukee
-- **MSc in Theoretical Physics**: Universiteit Utrecht - Honors College Graduate.
+- **MSc Honors College Certificate in Theoretical Physics**: Universiteit Utrecht
 - **BSc with Majors in**: Physics, Astronomy, Mathematics, Linguistics, and Anthropology - University of Wisconsin-Madison.
 Proud to have set a university record with this quintuple major.

 ### Research and Work Experience